 In Brazil, you say 'Bom Natal' or 'Boas Festes' if you wish somebody Merry Christmas.

 Many shopping centres are transformed with Christmas decorations.
 Above you can see the modern Christmas tree which was standing in front of the V&A Waterfront Shopping Centre in Cape Town.
-In 2019, however, the shopping centre is decorated with African crafts such as woven baskets made by the Zulu people and other installations by local designers who use recycled material.
+The shopping centres are often decorated with African crafts such as woven baskets made by the Zulu people and other installations by local designers who use recycled material.

 There are many festive concerts as well as gifts and arts & crafts markets held during the weeks leading up to Christmas Day.